10 things you can’t miss in Chiang Mai

 Is it really an illusion?

-Be part of the art
+Things to do in Chiang Mai: Be part of the art

 Reality as we knew it was altered at the Art in Paradise museum.
 We “became” the artwork among the illusion artworks, well, at least for the purposes of our cameras.
 My daughter braved a shark attack, popped inside a snow globe, floated through Venice, played hide and seek with a massive kitten, glided on a paper plane and jumped off tall buildings in a single bound.

-Take a tuk-tuk
+Things to do in Chiang Mai: Take a tuk-tuk

 Flying through the city by tuk-tuk is the most invigorating way to zip through the city’s labyrinth.
 Haggling is part of the deal, with prices ranging between 60 and 100 Baht.
 Just go with it as you really can’t put a price on the entertainment factor, as I discovered when the theme song from the movie Frozen blared from our tuk-tuk’s speakers as we bunny hopped to our destination.
 I noted never “Let it (the handrail) go” again.
 Decorated in all forms of gaudy, many double as the family transport with school and supermarket drop-offs as part of the journey, and when the sun sets, some transform into mobile, albeit seated, discos.
 For a more sedate experience, book an Uber, hail down a metered taxi, or join the locals on the red pickup trucks (songthaews).